Liddy Bacroff: Life

 In 1936, Liddy Bacroff was prosecuted for the first time under Section 4 of Paragraph 175 a of the German Criminal Code, which was newly introduced by the Nazis and made "commercial indecency" a punishable offense, and was sentenced by the Hamburg Regional Court to two years in the Bremen-Oslebshausen penitentiary with 3 years of "forfeiture of honor" (loss of civil rights).

 After the prison release in January 1938, Liddy Bacroff tried to evade constant police surveillance by using forged registration papers – whereupon a wanted warrant was initiated.
 Two months later, on 25 March 1938, Liddy Bacroff was denounced when someone told the police that "a man in women's clothes" was sitting at a table with another man in the "Komet" restaurant.
 Both people were arrested.
 Bacroff's table partner said he thought he had met a woman.
 Bacroff told police that she was given permission to wear women's clothing by the police and that her "passion for men" was what led her to prostitution.

 On 4 April 1938, Liddy Bacroff applied for "voluntary" castration.
 She was then examined by medical councillor Wilhelm Reuss from the Hamburg Health Department.
 The doctor classified Bacroff as "incurable transvestite" (who would continue to sell sexual services to men), which was tantamount to a death sentence.

 On 22 August 1938, Liddy Bacroff was sentenced by the Hamburg Regional Court to three years in Zuchthaus with subsequent preventive detention for "commercial unnatural indecency" as a "dangerous habitual criminal".

 After being held in custody by the Gestapo and on remand, Liddy Bacroff was transferred to the Bremen-Oslebshausen penitentiary in October 1938 and, after serving her sentence, was sent to the detention center in Rendsburg in October 1941.
 In November 1942 Liddy was transferred to the Hamburg police authorities and then taken to the Mauthausen concentration camp, where she was murdered on 6 January 1943.

-Memory
+Legacy

-At the last place of Liddy Bacroff residence in Hamburg (Simon-von-Utrecht-Straße 79), a Stolperstein was set.
+At Bacroff's last place of residence in Hamburg (Simon-von-Utrecht-Straße 79), a Stolperstein was set.
 The life story of Liddy Bacroff can be heard as an audio recording on the website www.stolpersteine-hamburg.de.
 It quotes Bacroff's notes from her stay in prison.

 In May 2016, Mannheim Theater Oliv staged the play named Will flirten, toben, schmeicheln!
 Lasst mich – ich bin Liddy (Want to flirt, romp, flatter!
 Let me - I'm Liddy), in which Bacroff's story was presented on stage on the basis of personal writings and other documents.